Why Storytelling Belongs in your Business

-“The universe is made of stories, not of atoms,” poet Muriel Rukeyser famously said.
-In one way it’s a crazy suggestion in a world where we seek proof that a + b=c, right?
-But the truth is, our natural instinct to find a relationship between ‘a’ and ‘b’, is precisely why storytelling appeals to us, and, sits at the core of who we are.
+Poet Muriel Rukeyser famously said “The universe is made of stories, not of atoms,”.
+In one way it’s a crazy suggestion that in a world where we seek proof that a + b=c.
+But the truth is, our natural instinct to find a relationship between ‘a’ and ‘b’, is exactly why storytelling appeals to us and sits at the core of who we are.

 Storytelling in its simplest form is a connection of cause and effect.

-Whereas the narrative, helps us make sense of the world around us.
+Whereas the narrative of those stories, helps us make sense of the world around us.

 In fact, our conversations are dominated by stories; it’s been suggested that 65% of our conversations are made up of personal stories.
 Unfortunately, gossip is mixed in there a little bit but .. also shows how dynamic storytelling really can be.

-The power of storytelling is something so many businesses fail to realize in marketing their brand and products.
-You see, when information is communicated in story form, studies show people better relate and will retain the information far more effectively.
+The power of storytelling is something so many network marketers fail to realize in their marketing, their brand and their products.
+You see, when information is communicated in story form, studies show people can better relate and will retain the information far more effectively.

 Storytelling has the Ability to Spark Emotions

-When listening to stories, not only are the language parts of our brain activated, experiential parts of our brain awaken too.
-Stories about food activate our sensory, motion stories activate the motor where our brains are more engaged when listening to stories.
+When listening to stories not only are the language parts of our brain activated, but the experiential parts of our brain awaken too.
+Stories about food activate our sensory and motion stories activate the motor where our brains are more engaged when listening to stories.

-How do you break through the noise, get your stories heard and related with your audience?
+How do you break through the noise, get your stories heard and relate with your audience?